-On June 29, 2012, the shareholders of Chalice approved the disposal of Chalice's 60 per cent interest in the Zara Project in Eritrea, East Africa and, as noted elsewhere, this transaction was completed on September 4, 2012.
+On June 29, 2012, the shareholders of Chalice approved the disposal of Chalice's 60 per cent interest in the Zara Project in Eritrea, East Africa and, as noted above, this transaction was completed on September 4, 2012.

-On June 13, 2012, Chalice agreed to sale its remaining 13.5 per cent interest in the Gnaweeda Project to Archean Star Resources Inc ("Archean Star").
+On June 13, 2012, Chalice agreed to sell its remaining 13.5 per cent interest in the Gnaweeda Project to Archean Star Resources Inc ("Archean Star").
 The consideration for the sale is 5 million common shares in Archean Star which is listed on the TSX Venture Exchange ("TSX-V").
-The agreement is subject to TSX-V approval.
+The agreement was terminated in the fiscal year ended June 30, 2013 as noted above.

-On April 30, 2012, Chalice agreed to enter into a joint venture with Eritrean National Mining Corporation ("ENAMCO") in relation to its Mogoraib North and Hurum Projects in Eritrea ("MHJV").
+On April 30, 2012, Chalice agreed to enter into a joint venture with ENAMCO in relation to its Mogoraib North and Hurum Projects in Eritrea ("MHJV").
 The MHJV is owned 60 percent by Chalice and 40 per cent by ENAMCO (including a 10 per cent free carried interest) and will be funded in accordance with each party's paid participating interest, being two thirds Chalice and one third ENAMCO.

 On April 30, 2012, Chalice reached an agreement with Dragon Mining Limited ("Dragon") for the payment of A\$1.5 million in full consideration for setting aside the trailing payment of A\$4 million in the event that a one million ounce Mineral Reserve is delineated at the Zara Project.
-The payment was subject to the completion of the sale of the Zara Project by Chalice to China SFECO Group ("SFECO").
+The payment was subject to the completion of the sale of the Zara Project by Chalice to SFECO.

 On April 27, 2012, the Board of Shanghai Construction Group Co Ltd ("SCG") approved the agreement to acquire Chalice's 60 per cent interest in Zara Mining SC for US\$78 million plus a deferred payment of US\$2 million.
 A conditional Sale and Purchase Agreement was executed between SCG subsidiary, SFECO and Chalice.
+The sale of Chalice's 60 per cent interest in Zara Mining SC was completed during the fiscal year ended June 30, 2013 as noted above.